Aurys84/indus-script-sound-decoding-/README.md

 ![Indus Script Tablets](https://upload.wikimedia.org/wikipedia/commons/9/91/Indus_script_tablets.jpg)
-*1. ábra.
-Indus írású táblák megfejtetlen jelekkel.*

-# Indus Script Sound-Decoding Template

 *Figure 1.
 Indus script tablets with undeciphered inscriptions.*

+# Indus Script Sound-Decoding Template

-> 📑 This repository can also be used as a **template** for linguistic or acoustic research.
+📄 This repository can also be used as a **template** for linguistic or acoustic research.
-> It provides a ready-to-use structure with:
+It provides a ready-to-use structure with:

-> - Detailed study in DOCX and PDF formats
+- Detailed study in DOCX and PDF formats
-> - A structured README with overview, methodology, and references
+- A structured README with overview, methodology, and references
-> - Example mappingsǰ̣ between symbols and sound frequencies
+- Example mappings between symbols and sound frequencies

 Researchers can **fork** or **use this template** to build their own projects, adapt the methodology, or extend the comparative analysis.

+---

 # Decoding the Indus Script through Sound Frequencies

 ## Overview
 This repository presents a novel approach to interpreting the undeciphered Indus Valley seals and inscriptions.
 Instead of assuming the signs represent written words in the traditional sense, this research explores the possibility that the symbols encode **sound frequencies, tones, and vibrations**.

-By mapping symbols to frequency ranges (Hz) and comparing these with natural resonances (human voice, instruments, architectural acoustics), we propose that the Indus script functioned as both a spiritual and communicative system.
+By mapping symbols to frequency ranges (Hz) and comparing

----

-## Methodology
-1. **Symbol Selection**
-   - Randomly chosen seals and inscriptions were analyzed.
-   - Repeated symbols were catalogued to detect patterns.

-2. **Frequency Mapping**
-   - Each symbol was assigned a corresponding frequency.
-   - The mapping was cross-checked against the 7 fundamental tones (Do–Re–Mi–Fa–Sol–La–Si).

-3. **Phrase Construction**
-   - Inscriptions were “read” as tonal sequences.
-   - These tonal patterns were then matched with linguistic equivalents.

-4. **Cross-Language Verification**
-   - The tonal meaning was tested in multiple languages (Hungarian, English, Spanish, etc.).
-   - Results showed consistent translations across different languages, suggesting a universal symbolic system.

----

-## Example Translation
-An analyzed seal showed the following sequence:

 - Symbol A → Tone: Do → Word: “Beginning / Foundation”
 - Symbol B → Tone: Fa → Word: “Prayer / Call”
 - Symbol C → Tone: Sol → Word: “Divine / To the Sky”